When Power Goes Out

 MGE's outage map depicts situations where problems with equipment or power lines are affecting customers in our electric service area.
 We rely on our customers to notify us when an outage occurs.

 Most power outages are caused by storms or accidents.
-Although these forces are beyond our control, we know you rely on electricity, so we're ready to respond quickly and safely to restore your electricity as soon as possible.
+Although these forces are beyond our control, we're ready to respond quickly and safely to restore your electricity as soon as possible.

 When your power is out

 - See if your neighbors' power is out.
 If it is not, check your fuses or circuit breakers.
 If it is, look out your windows for anything unusual like fallen wires or tree limbs on a line.
 Always stay away from any downed wires.